 Tips for the Cordillera Huayhuash trek without a guide

 Before leaving to Huayhuash

-- Check trail conditions: Visit Casa de Guias in Huaraz before going on a hike in Cordillera Huayhuash.
-They provide free information and tips on possible hikes in the region, and have the latest information on trail conditions.
-Since we were planning to go off the official Huayhuash circuit and follow some alpine tracks, the guides could provide us all the information we needed on possible routes, recommendations and difficulty of the trails.
+- Check trail conditions: Visit Casa de Guias in Huaraz before going on a hike in the Cordillera Huayhuash.
+They provide free information and tips on possible hikes in the region and have the latest information on trail conditions.
+Since we were planning to go off the official Huayhuash circuit and follow some alpine tracks, the guides could provide us all the information we needed on possible routes, recommendations, and difficulty of the trails.

-- Acclimatize: Most of the route is above 4000 meter.
+- Acclimatize: Most of the route is above 4000 meters.
 To fully acclimatize it is good to stay a few days in Huaraz (at 3000m) and make a few days hikes to get used to high altitude.
-Popular day hikes in the region include Laguna 69 and Laguna paron.
+Popular day hikes in the region include Laguna 69 and Laguna Paron.

 Gear considerations for Huayhuash

 - Sleeping bags: Temperature dropped far below zero degrees.
-Our sleeping bags with extreme limit up to -9 °C were clearly not warm enough.
-Especially the nights camping at 4500 meter were cold
+Our sleeping bags with extreme limits up to -9 °C were clearly not warm enough.
+Especially the nights camping at 4500 meters were cold